How do I enrol?

 This varies from course to course, and the details are listed on our website.
 However, we take your education extremely seriously and generally we offer more contact teaching and/or guided learning hours than any other school.

 How many students are there in a class?

 Here at the ICMP we generally aim for no more than 12-15 students per tutor for most classes.
 For some modes of delivery and where the student learning experience is not affected (lectures, for example) class numbers may be higher.

 Where will I be taught?

-All classes take place at the ICMP’s facilities in north-west London.
-When we work in collaboration with other academic partners, students are often enrolled at those institutions as well and therefore may be able to access their facilities and support.
-Contact the Admissions Team for more details.
+All classes take place at the ICMP’s facilities in Kilburn, North-West London.
+When we work in collaboration with other academic partners, students are often enroled at those institutions as well and therefore may be able to access their facilities and support.
 Final year students and Masters students will study part of their course at Tileyard Studios.
-More more information visit our ICMP@Tileyard page
+For more information on our collaboration with Tileyard, visit our ICMP@Tileyard page.

 I am an international student.
 Does this affect my enrolment?

 International students are welcome at ICMP, and are generally subject to the same audition and enrolment process as domestic students.
 Any students from outside the EU who require a student visa to study in the UK are required to supply all necessary documentation and pay full course fees before the ICMP will act as a sponsor for a visa application.
 The ICMP has a ‘Tier 4 Sponsor’ license number and is registered with UK Visas and Immigration.
 Students must ensure they have a valid visa for study, and will be required to provide a copy of this visa upon arrival at the ICMP.
 Should a student from outside the EU not arrive for the start of their course, or should their attendance fall below the threshold set out by the UKVI, the ICMP will inform the UKVI and pass on any relevant student details.

 There are options available to students for financial support depending upon the choice of course and the student’s own circumstances.
 Students should contact the ICMP’s Admissions team directly to discuss their options.